pinax-network/eos-evm-miner/README.md

                                "127.0.0.1")
   --metrics-listen-port <int>  The process will listen on this port for
-                               Prometheus metrics requests (default: "9102") --verbose                    Enable verbose logging (default: false) --lock-gas-price             Lock gas price as hex value (ex: "0x22ecb25c00") -h, --help                   display help for command
+                               Prometheus metrics requests (default: "9102") --metrics-disabled           If set, will not send metrics to Prometheus (default: false) --verbose                    Enable verbose logging (default: false) --lock-gas-price             Lock gas price as hex value (ex: "0x22ecb25c00") -h, --help                   display help for command